(This article about tired nurse health tips contains affiliate links. Please see our disclosure page for more information.)

 7 Nurse Health Tips When Getting Enough Sleep Isn’t Possible

 Again – getting enough restorative sleep is the goal.
-But if that is not an option due to your work and/or family schedule, here are a few tips to take better care of yourself in the interim.
+But if that is not an option due to your work or family schedule, here are a few tips to take better care of yourself in the interim.

 1. Drink matcha green tea instead of coffee

 Matcha green tea contains vitamin A and C, iron, calcium, protein, and potassium – none of which are found in coffee.
 Matcha also contains types of antioxidants called catechins, which are known to prevent cancer in the body.
-Many studies have linked green tea to a variety of health benefits such as weight loss, preventing heart disease and preventing type 2 diabetes.
+Many studies have linked green tea to a variety of health benefits such as weight loss, preventing heart disease, and preventing type 2 diabetes.

-In addition, matcha green tea provides a less jittery caffeine high than coffee.
+Also, matcha green tea provides a less jittery caffeine high than coffee.
 That is because matcha contains L-Theanine, an amino acid that helps your body process caffeine differently than coffee.
 As a result, matcha contains much less caffeine than coffee yet has a more sustained energy boost, without the crash later on.

 As you probably know, nurse break rooms are filled with junk foods like donuts and cookies.
-Not getting enough shut eye may make you more likely to reach for those unhealthy snacks for extra energy.
+Not getting enough shut-eye may make you more likely to reach for those unhealthy snacks for extra energy.
 Adding a cup or two of matcha green tea instead can help nurses get a little extra nutritional fuel while also maintaining alertness throughout the day.

 2. Get some exercise

-When you’re sleep deprived, the last thing you want to think about is moving more.
+When you’re sleep-deprived, the last thing you want to think about is moving more.
 But, sleep and exercise are inter-correlated with one another in a way that may benefit the sleep-deprived nurse.

 First of all, when you are fatigued, getting in a little exercise might be exactly what you need to feel more energized and boost overall health.
 I know what you’re thinking – lack of sleep makes people not want to exercise.
 However, even a 20-30 minute brisk walk can help you feel better when you are fatigued.

 Second, exercise has long been associated with achieving higher quality sleep.
-Many nurses work odd hours – so the opportunity for slumber can fall at really odd times.
+Many nurses work odd hours – so the opportunity for slumber can fall at really strange times.
 Evidence demonstrates that exercise helps you fall asleep faster and achieve better quality sleep – a benefit to shift workers who have difficulty sleeping during unusual times.